Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 Seems they should be everywhere, yet they’re oddly selective.

-and follow the money.
+As always, question everything, and follow the money.

 Peace and love, shiny friends…